 The DOs and DON’Ts of Shadowing a Doctor

-Maybe you're going on an Atlantis program this year, or just heading down the street to shadow at your local clinic.
+Maybe you’re going on an Atlantis college-break shadowing program this year, or just heading down the street to shadow at your local clinic.
 Either way, it is important to know how to make a good impression on the doctor you are shadowing, and, most importantly, be able to glean as much valuable information as you can while observing.

 Why Shadow a Physician?

 Shadowing physicians is an important element of the pre-med years.
-In addition to giving prospective medical students a feel for what the work of a doctor is truly like, shadowing provides exposure to a range of specialties while developing professionalism skills.
+In addition to giving prospective medical students a feel for what the work of a doctor is truly like, pre-med shadowing provides exposure to a range of specialties while developing professional skills.
 It can also help build connections with healthcare providers and possibly result in a letter of recommendation to add to your application portfolio.
-However, shadowing is quite intimidating if you have not done it before.
+However, pre-med shadowing is quite intimidating if you have not done it before.
 Moreover, it is absolutely true that you will get no more out of it than what you put in.
 That being said, here is a list of DOs and DON’Ts that will help you get into the right mindset for shadowing as a pre-med.

 1. Do your homework and come prepared

 Once you find a doctor who will allow you to shadow, it is incredibly important to do your homework.
 Read up on the doctor’s specialty, his/her medical education (DO vs. MD), the nature of the medical practice, schedule, and other relevant information.
 Most of this information should be available online, so make sure to find it prior to arriving on your first day.
 You may also need to participate in HIPAA and specific healthcare organization training before being approved to shadow with certain doctors.
 You may even need to get an identification badge for the time you will be shadowing.
 If you cannot find this information, ask.
 Some hospitals require this well in advance of the start of your shadowing.
 Act promptly; be considerate to the physicians, other students who are shadowing, and yourself by staying on top of the process.